liquid-labs/Liquid-Labs/policy/network/standards/Common Network Component Standards.md

 ### Installation

-* Physical components of sensitive networks are installed in a secure and restricted area.
-* Virtual components of sensitive networks are hosted by a PCI DSS certified cloud service provider.
 * All default vendor accounts and settings are changed prior to deployment.
 Default accounts not being used are, where possible, removed or disabled.

 ### Access